nathanShepherd/Team-Blackwell/README.md

 The observation axes can also be examined for random episodes as a heatmap of total reward per timestep.
 Every frame of the simulation is a reward of 1, for a max of 200 frames.

     python3 utils/analyze_random.py plot

+## Make a Dataset for Analysis

+Runs the simulation for a number of episodes (default 50).
+Exports the observation data as a file (default `rand_state_acts.csv`)

+    python3 utils/make_dataset.py